thehuy147/Project/README.md

 # Data Analysis Project:

-This repository is mainly for projects i have done through Data from Kaggle.
+This repository is mainly for projects i have done through Data from Internet

 Subject Covered:
 + Anaconda: Learn to use Anaconda to manage packages and environments for use with Python